What is the Kanazawa University Graduate School of Human and Socio-Environmental Studies?

 This is because we believe that for gearing up to tackle the range of issues faced by humanity and in daily human business, an in-depth expertise in the humanities and social sciences is of paramount importance.
 It is also important to have an interdisciplinary approach, which is both broad based and academic, in collaboration with the natural sciences.

-Starting April 2012, the master’s level section of an integrated course established five new divisions after abolishing the present three divisions.
+Starting April 2012, the master’s Couse of an integrated course established five new divisions after abolishing the present three divisions.
 First, the disciplinary education of the School of Humanities, School of Law and School of Economics, which were established in line with the traditional academic disciplines, were passed down to the bachelor program to establish new divisions, including the Division of Humanities, Division of Law and Politics and Division of Economics, with the aim to train advanced specialists.

 In addition, aiming to provide interdisciplinary education focusing primarily on corresponding with today’s complex problems, two divisions, including the Division of Regional Development Studies and the Division of International Studies, have been newly established by increasing the expertise of the School of Regional Development Studies and the School of International Studies in the bachelor’s program.
 The School of Regional Development Studies aims to cultivate problem-solving skills on various problems involved in those living in the communities and social environment, while the Division of International Studies, the International Relations and Area Study Course in particular, aims to cultivate the abilities to address problems faced by the international community using foreign language proficiency as the base.
 To this end, the curricula of these courses have been organized to make full use of expertise and interdisciplinary intelligence.